mcmah309/containeryard/README.md

 Modules can be easily reused, improved, and version controlled.

 ### Module File Format
-A module consists of one file with one to two parts - an optional [config section](#configuration) and a [Containerfile (aka Dockerfile)](https://docs.docker.com/reference/dockerfile/) section.
+A module consists of one file with an optional [config section](#configuration) and one or more [Containerfile (aka Dockerfile)](https://docs.docker.com/reference/dockerfile/) sections.

 ````markdown
 ```yaml